rdp/ffmpeg-windows-build-helpers/README.md

 https://github.com/rdp/ffmpeg-windows-build-helpers/archive/master.zip

-Or, if you have git installed, clone the repository:
+Or, if you have git installed, clone the repository instead of downloading the zip, ex:

      c:\>git clone https://github.com/rdp/ffmpeg-windows-build-helpers.git